When can I check-in and check-out?

 Do you provide wood?

-We provide a small bucket of firewood for the log-burning stove during winter.
-Unfortunately, we do not have our own source of braaiwood on the property, and have to buy it in.
-We keep stocks available for purchase from reception during office hours at R20 a bag.
+Unfortunately, as we do not have our own source of braai-wood on the property, we have to buy it in.
+We try and keep stocks available for purchase from reception during office hours at R30 a bag.
 There is a grill on the braai place.
 Please note that fynbos is very flammable – we request you not to light braais on hot windy days and to extinguish the braai immediately after use.

 Do you provide food?